-- k) all necessary transport infrastructure improvements through direct mitigation or contributions to new and improved infrastructure, referring to the development's Transport Assessment and Travel Plan, informed by Local Highways Authority advice including: - i. an appropriate access point to the site from North Road, capable of accommodating public transport; - ii. a well-connected street hierarchy that provides high quality, safe and direct walking, cycling and public transport routes within the site, to Phase 1 of the Trinity Farm development including via a cycle track, and to neighbouring areas; - iii. a new footway along the North Road frontage to connect to the existing footway to the south of the site;

-- iv. an appropriate financial contribution towards improving public transport infrastructure to address public transport usage associated with the development; - v. appropriate highway demand management measures to be in operation throughout the lifetime of the construction of the site; - vi. a public right of way through the site to connect to the existing network to the north east: - vii. a strategy assessing potential adverse safety impacts at the nearby Botany Bay level crossing on Sutton Lane, and where necessary appropriate mitigation, through early consultation with Network Rail; - viii. appropriate improvements to financial contribution towards improving the capacity of the following off-site highways infrastructure identified by the Infrastructure Delivery Plan in the locality of the site including towards: - a. improvements to the junction at A620 Babworth Road / B6420 Mansfield Road / A620 Straight Mile / Sutton Lane; - b. improvements to the junction at Ordsall Road/A620 Babworth Road; - c. improvements to the junction at London Road / Whinney Moor Lane / Bracken Lane: - d. improvements to the junction at London Road / Whitehouses Road.
+- k) all necessary transport infrastructure improvements through direct mitigation or contributions to new and improved infrastructure, referring to the development's as evidenced by a Transport Assessment and Travel Plan, for the proposal. informed by Local Highways Authority advice This should includeing but not be limited to: - i. an appropriate access point to the site from North Road, capable of accommodating public transport; - ii. a well-connected street hierarchy that provides high quality, safe and direct walking, cycling and public transport routes within the site, to Phase 1 of the Trinity Farm development including via a cycle track, and to neighbouring areas; - iii. a new footway and cycle path along the North Road frontage to connect to the existing footway shared use path to the south of the site; - iv. any appropriate financial contribution towards improving public transport infrastructure to address public transport usage associated with the development; - v. appropriate highway demand management measures to be in operation throughout the lifetime of the construction of the site; - vi. a public right of way through the site to connect to the existing network to the north - vii. a strategy assessing potential adverse safety impacts at the nearby Botany Bay level crossing on Sutton Lane, and where necessary appropriate mitigation, through early consultation with Network Rail; - viii. any appropriate proportionate improving the capacity of the following off-site-highways infrastructure identified by the Infrastructure Delivery Plan-in the locality of the site-including towards: - a. improvements to the junction at A620 Babworth Road / B6420 Mansfield Road / A620 Straight Mile / Sutton Lane: - b. improvements to the junction at Ordsall Road/A620 Babworth Road; - c. improvements to the junction at London Road / Whinney Moor Lane / Bracken Lane: - d. improvements to the junction at London Road / Whitehouses Road.